CORGI Registered Boiler Engineer [Now Gas Safe]

-The official CORGI website lists all of the registered installers by geographical area.
+The official CORGI website lists all of the registered engineers by geographical area.
 The list also covers what fields each company or individual is qualified to work on e.g. domestic, commercial, leisure etc. so you can see who is safe to do the work and who isn’t.
-Alternatively you can use any of the local phone books and in some areas gas installers advertise in local newspapers.
+Alternatively, you can use any of the local phone books and, in some areas, local newspapers.
 If you are going to look for a boiler installer this way then it is even more important that you check their credentials before letting them start work.

-Gas boilers can be a dangerous commodity if they are fitted incorrectly and so it is vital that a little time is spent finding a CORGI registered boiler installer that has the experience and qualifications for the job.
+Gas boilers can be a dangerous commodity if fitted incorrectly so it’s vital that a little time is spent finding a CORGI registered boiler engineer that has the experience and qualifications for the job.
 Saying that there are plenty to choose from and so it shouldn’t be a problem finding one to suit your needs.